 Read our full review of flying Qsuites from Dallas-Fort Worth (DFW) to Doha (DOH).

 One thing to note: American Airlines is planning to do away with its award chart at some point in the future which will likely make certain points redemptions much more expensive.
+But for now, these amazing redemptions remain intact.

 Pair with the 80K Point Offer on the Citi Premier Card